tpwres/teczki-polskiego-wrestlingu/content/e/kpw/2022-09-17-kpw-godzina-zero-2022.md

 venue = "atlantic-nh-gdynia"
 +++

-2022's Godzina Zero (_Hour Zero_), the flagship supershow of the year, was unusually held in September, not August.
+2022's Godzina Zero (_Zero Hour_), the flagship supershow of the year, was unusually held in September, not August.
 It was the first Godzina Zero to be held since 2019, due to the COVID-19 pandemic.
 As was now the tradition, the show had multiple foreign guests, and featured all current champions defending their titles.
 This year, the Magnificent Seven Ladder Match was replaced with a 15-man battle royal, for the same contract to challenge for any of the titles.

 The foreign guests for the event were: